 The two forms of the via argument to fit serve two largely distinct purposes.
-The via "file" form is best used for (possibly unattended) batch operation, where you just supply the startup values in a file and can later use update to copy the results back into another (or the same) parameter file.
+The via "file" form is best used for (possibly unattended) batch operation, where you supply the starting parameter values in a file.

 The via var1, var2, ... form is best used interactively, where the command history mechanism may be used to edit the list of parameters to be fitted or to supply new startup values for the next try.
 This is particularly useful for hard problems, where a direct fit to all parameters at once won't work without good starting values.
 To find such, you can iterate several times, fitting only some of the parameters, until the values are close enough to the goal that the final fit to all parameters at once will work.